micropython/micropython/ports/w60x/README.md

 $ cd ports/w60x
 $ make V=s
 ```
+The options that can be modified in the Makefile are:

+    MICROPY_USE_2M_FLASH
+    MICROPY_SSL_MBEDTLS

-This will produce binary firmware images in the `build/` subdirectory
+This will produce binary firmware images in the `build` subdirectory.

-(Recommended use of W600_GZ.img, and the size cannot exceed 352kb).
+(Recommended use of W600_GZ.img, 1M Flash device firmware size cannot exceed 352kb, 2M Flash device firmware size cannot exceed 736kb).

 Flashing the Firmware
 -----------------------